Skip to main content

 Thumbnail: Forest mushrooms.
 (Unsplash License; Adam Nieścioruk via Unsplash)

-This page titled 2: Organisms is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by George M. Briggs (Milne Library) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2: Organisms is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by George M. Briggs (Milne Library) via source content that was edited to the style and standards of the LibreTexts platform.